The Royal BC Museum is a world-class attraction showcasing British Columbia history and seasonal exhibits near Victoria’s Inner Harbour.

 For a city the size of Victoria, the Royal BC Museum is a large and impressive museum.

-Some of the museum is outdoors, including Thunderbird Park and its First Nations structures, the historical buildings of Helmken House and the St. Anne’s Schoolhouse.
+Some of the museum is outdoors including Thunderbird Park and its First Nations structures.
+The historical buildings of Helmken House and the St. Anne’s Schoolhouse are also located behind the museum outside.
 There is also the Netherlands Carillon which is the 27-metre (90-foot) tall tower at the corner of Belleville Street and Government Street that was a gift from the Dutch and plays music at different times.

 BC Human History Section

-The Human History section indoors at the Royal BC Museum includes a First Nations Gallery featuring Aboriginal artifacts and information and a Becoming BC Gallery which showcases BC’s early pioneer, fishing, maritime, logging, colonial and 20th century history.
+The Human History section indoors at the Royal BC Museum includes a First Nations Gallery featuring Aboriginal artifacts and information.
+It also features a Becoming BC Gallery which showcases BC’s early pioneer, fishing, maritime, logging, colonial and 20th century history.

 BC Natural History Section

 The Natural History section at the museum includes life-size displays of forests and an ocean beach complete with sounds and stuffed animals.
-There is also a real preserved mammoth on display and lots of educational materials to read and see.
+There is also lots of educational materials to read and a couple of games to help you learn more about the displays.

 The IMAX Theatre at the Royal BC Museum is an impressive movie theatre that shows educational films as well as box office Hollywood hits on a giant screen.